 Liz Lewis | Bilingual Spanish Speaker is a Project Coordinator for the Marin Breeding Bird Atlas II.
 She has a background in wildlife ecology and has served as a survey leader to the Atlas II since 2021, covering blocks in China Camp State Park, McNear’s Park, the town of Tomales, and several of Marin County’s coastal communities (West Marin).
 She has been exploring the birds of Marin since 1995, when she moved here from Miami, FL.

-Carolyn Longstreth is a former Board Director of the Environmental Action Committee of West Marin (EAC) and a co-founder of our Point Reyes Birding & Nature Festival.
+Carolyn Longstreth is one of the co-founders of the Point Reyes Birding & Nature Festival.
+She is on the festival committee and a former Board Director of the Environmental Action Committee of West Marin (EAC).
 She currently serves on the board of the Marin Chapter of the California Native Plant Society.
-She is an avid birder, and the creator of the EAC's Birding by Ear at Point Reyes 2-CD set.
-She taught classes on birdsong at an Audubon Center in Connecticut and past festivals.
+She is an avid birder and the creator of the EAC's Birding by Ear at Point Reyes 2-CD set.
+She taught classes on birdsong at an Audubon Center in Connecticut and at past festivals.

 Liz Martins brings her passion for connecting people to wildlife through the Living with Lions education program, a conservation research project and program between Audubon Canyon Ranch and True Wild that teaches children about our wild neighbors and the valuable role mountain lions play in the ecosystem.
 Liz draws on her experience as an environmental educator in South Africa, where she set up and ran the Cape Leopard Trust's Education Project.
 Liz was previously a Waldorf teacher and has a degree in Anthropology and Archaeology.
 She has been a docent at Audubon Canyon Ranch's Bouverie Preserve since 2016 and is now their School Programs Manager, overseeing field trips to Bouverie Preserve and ongoing docent training.
 She is also Managing Partner with her husband, Quinton Martins, at True Wild, their conservation and safari company.